mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 - It's a lot easier for the GISS to visually determine if an IncidentName is incorrect vs an IrwinID

 ### User inputs
-1. Specify Incident Name(s) and IrwinID(s)
+1. Specify Incident Name(s), IrwinID(s), and CpxName(s)
+2. Toggle to calculate geometries, and insert missing/bad IrwinIDs and CpxNames
-2. Path to Mobile GDB (aka local copy)
+3. Path to Mobile GDB (aka local copy)
-3. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+4. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
-4. Specify desired geometry measurement type
+5. Specify desired geometry measurement type
-5. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
+6. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
-6. Toggle to check for public access to Wildfire Daily Fire Perimeters
+7. Toggle to check for public access to Wildfire Daily Fire Perimeters
-7. Toggle to check for features with values of DeleteThis = Yes
+8. Toggle to check for features with values of DeleteThis = Yes
-8. Toggle to check for missing Drop Point and Helispot Labels
+9. Toggle to check for missing Drop Point and Helispot Labels
-9. Toggle to check for Proposed features
+10. Toggle to check for Proposed features
-10. Toggle to check for In Review features
+11. Toggle to check for In Review features
-11. Toggle for Duplicate Geometries (Advanced License Only)
+12. Toggle for Duplicate Geometries (Advanced License Only)
-12. Toggle for creating new Master Incident and Backup GDBs
+13. Toggle for creating new Master Incident and Backup GDBs
-13. Path to Master Incident GDB
+14. Path to Master Incident GDB
-14. Specify Incident GDB Backup directory
+15. Specify Incident GDB Backup directory
-15. Toggle to only keep features with user specified IncidentNames(s)
+16. Toggle to only keep features with user specified IncidentNames(s)
     - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)

-### When using this tool, the general workflow is:
-1. Download Map (aka Create Local Copy) or Sync
-2. Perform all feature and attribute edits
-    - The tool will calculate geometries for you
-    - The tool will insert IrwinIDs for you
-3. Save Edits
-4. Run this tool
-5. Sync
-6. Swap out Master Incident GDB